 An unusual object, a long way from home(read more)

 Axes, and the raw material to make them, were traded and transported across Britain.
-This axe is made from jadeite from northern Italy.
-Sources for other axes have been found slightly closer to home including North Wales, Cornwall, Cumbria and Northern Ireland.
+This axe is made from a local chert, but others in the museum's collections are from as far away as Cumbria, Cornwall, North Wales, Northern Ireland, and even Italy.

 - Description: width 70mm; length 240mm; depth mm; diameter mm

 - Rights: Creative Commons CC BY-NC 4.0 Buxton Museum and Art Gallery (part of Derbyshire County Council)